juji/tusd-sws/README.md

 - **Storage**: Files stored in `./files` directory
 - **Metadata**: Tusd uses `.info` files for upload tracking

+## LucidLines Dashboard

+This project includes **LucidLines** - a terminal streaming server that provides a unified web interface for **monitoring logs** from all services simultaneously:

+- **Log Aggregation**: View real-time output from tusd, static-web-server, and client in one place
+- **Multi-terminal View**: No need to juggle multiple terminal tabs during development
+- **Service Monitoring**: Track startup, errors, and activity across the entire stack
+- **Web Interface**: Access logs via browser at `http://localhost:8888/`

+**Services Monitored:**
+- **SWS**: Static-Web-Server logs (port 8787 startup, requests, etc.)
+- **tusd**: Upload server logs via Docker Compose (port 8080 activity, hooks, etc.)
+- **client**: Next.js development server logs (port 3000 builds, requests, etc.)

+Perfect for development and debugging - see everything happening across your services in real-time!

 ## Quick Start

 ### Prerequisites
 - Docker and Docker Compose
 - Go (for scripts)
+- Node.js and npm (for client and LucidLines)
 - `wrk` (for benchmarking, optional)
 - `jq` (for hooks to parse JSON metadata, required for non-Docker tusd installations)